 Friedland, Aaron, Michelle Gilman, Michael Johnson, and Abera Demeke.
 “Does Reading-While-Listening Enhance Students’ Reading Fluency?
 Preliminary Results from School Experiments in Rural Uganda.”
 New Media and Mass Communication.
 N.p., 5 Jan.
 2017.

-Reading While Listening, often called, “Bimodal Reading,” statistically significantly improves comprehension and fluency gains.
-In trials conducted around the world (Canada, Uganda, India, Puerto Rico, and China), students exposed to Reading While Listening vs. Silent Reading consistently outscored the Silent Reading group.
+Reading Along, often called, “Bimodal Reading,” statistically significantly improves comprehension and fluency gains.
+Trials conduct globally have shown that students exposed to Reading Along vs. Silent Reading consistently outscored Silent Readers.

-You are more likely to remember something if you read it out loud.
-Studies show, that Read Out Loud, dubbed the “production effect,” enable the dual action of speaking and hearing oneself that has the most beneficial impact on memory.
+You are more likely to remember something if you read it aloud.
+Studies show, that Read Aloud, dubbed the “production effect,” enable the dual action of speaking and hearing oneself that has the most beneficial impact on memory.